 Wallpaper Basics and Tips

-Back in the latter 70's, I was a wallpapering machine.
-My wife Kathy and I had just moved into our second house, a monster three story, five bedroom, frame house.
+Back in the latter 1970s, I was a wallpapering machine.
+My wife Kathy and I had just moved into our second house, a monster three-story, five-bedroom, frame house.
 Kathy loves wallpaper.

-I must admit, I to like the feel it gives a room or hallway.
-Anyway we installed wallpaper in the dining room, kitchen, entrance hall, main stairwell, second floor hall, and one wall of our bedroom.
+I must admit, I do like the feel it gives a room or hallway.
+Anyway, we installed wallpaper in the dining room, kitchen, entrance hall, main stairwell, second-floor hall, and one wall of our bedroom.
 With Kathy's help, I'll bet I put up 100 or more rolls.

-I found the work very therapeutic.
-Being a detail oriented person, I enjoyed cutting around ornate woodwork and working the seams.
+I found wallpaper installation to be both soothing and very therapeutic.
+Being a detail-oriented person, I enjoyed cutting around ornate woodwork and working the seams.
 Kathy was fantastic at getting the paper pasted and precut.

 When was the last time you really read the label on a paint can?
 Come on, be honest.
 Virtually, every set of instructions includes a phrase similar to "...apply to a clean, dry, surface."